python/cpython/Doc/c-api/unicode.rst

    If :cdata:`Py_FileSystemDefaultEncoding` is not set, fall back to UTF-8.

-   Use :func:`PyUnicode_DecodeFSDefaultAndSize` if you know the string length.
+   Use :cfunc:`PyUnicode_DecodeFSDefaultAndSize` if you know the string length.

 .. cfunction:: PyObject* PyUnicode_DecodeFSDefault(const char *s)